kasmtech/KasmVNC/README.md

   - Security - The RFB specification (VNC) limits the password field to 8 characters, so while the client may take a longer password, only the first 8 characters are sent.
 KasmVNC defaults to HTTPS with HTTP Basic Auth and disables the legacy VNC authentication method which is not sufficiently secure for internet accessible systems.
   - Simplicity - KasmVNC aims at being simple to deploy and configure.

+# Releases

+Since this is a fast evolving project, the documents on the tip of master are chaning rapidly and will not match releases.
+Be sure to use the README and other documentation from the release branch that matches the version of KasmVNC you are using.
+Do not use the README from the master branch, unless you are compiling KasmVNC yourself from the tip of master.
+All releases starting at 0.9.3 have a branch named in the format 'release/0.9.3', for example.

 # New Features!

   - Webp image compression for better bandwidth usage